bdwilliamson/lvim/README.md

-# generalvim-icsa
+# lvim

 **Author: Brian Williamson**

-Slides for a talk on inference for model-agnostic variable importance.
+Slides for a talk on inference for longitudinal model-agnostic variable importance.

-The slides may be viewed [here](https://bdwilliamson.github.io/generalvim-icsa).
+The slides may be viewed [here](https://bdwilliamson.github.io/lvim).

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]